WillsterJohnson/WillsterJohnson/README.md

 I go by Willster, I'm a 20-year-old self-taught full-stack web-developer who needs five hyphens to describe.

 My expertise lies in web technologies like TypeScript, JavaScript, HTML, CSS, and Node.
-I'm particularly drawn to Svelte and SvelteKit for web app development, but I also have some experience in React and I'm currently learning Qooxdoo.
+I'm particularly drawn to Svelte and SvelteKit for web app development, but I also have some experience in React and Vue, and I'm currently learning Qooxdoo.

 Apart from my main projects, I love tinkering with smaller projects too.
 Over the years, I've dabbled in various programming languages including Rust, C#, Python, Dart, VBA, and PHP.
 I'm always on the lookout for new tools and technologies to experiment with.